Professor of Law

 - LL.M., University of Texas, 2006

-Professor Martin is a Professor of Law and the Associate Dean for Innovation & Global Development who teaches in the areas of business and securities regulations.
+Professor Martin is a Professor of Law who teaches in the areas of business and securities regulations.
 After practicing for a number of years at the litigation firm of Ross, Dixon & Bell, she joined the United States Securities & Exchange Commission’s Division of Enforcement.

 Professor Martin left the SEC in 2005 to obtain her LL.M. at the University of Texas Law School in the area of international law, with a focus on human rights.
 Upon graduation, Martin returned to the Washington D.C. area where she consulted for Bloomberg L.P. while doing pro bono work for the RFK Memorial Center for Human Rights.
 Her current scholarship is in the burgeoning academic field of business and human rights issues.

 - THE BUSINESS & HUMAN RIGHTS LANDSCAPE: MOVING FORWARD, LOOKING BACK, Cambridge University Press (2015)(ed., with Karen Bravo)

 - WHEN THE LEVEES BREAK: EXAMINING THE FAILINGS OF OUR SECURITIES MARKETS, Lexington Books (forthcoming 2016)(with Karen Kunz)

 - Changing the Rules of the Game: Beyond a Disclosure Framework for Securities Regulation 118 WV.
 L. REV. 59 (2015).

 - Into the Breach: The Increasing Gap between Algorithmic Trading and Securities Regulation, Vol. 44, JOURNAL OF FINANCIAL SERVICES RESEARCH No. 2 (peer reviewed journal) (co-authored with Karen Kunz)(Oct.
 2013)